 We are lucky to have a computing suite with 30 computers and an iPad trolley containing 30 iPads to allow all children in each class access to up to date technology.
 We use our iPads to help support the teaching of basic computer programming and coding aswell as supporting our research skills.
 EYFS have their own set of iPads and these are incorporated into every day learning in the Early Years curriculum.

-We have also liaised with our main feeder school, Eaton Bank Academy, to ensure that our children are ‘computing ready’ when they transition to high school whilst giving Key Stage 2 children the opportunity to attend various computing activities at the high school.
+We also liaise with our main feeder school, Eaton Bank Academy, to ensure that our children are ‘computing ready’ when they transition to high school whilst giving Key Stage 2 children the opportunity to attend various computing activities at the high school.

 If you would like further information about the computing curriculum at Mossley, please feel free to speak with your child’s class teacher or call the school office on 01260 272451